yopox/deviNUPES/README.md

-# nupes
+# deviNUPES

 A [libGDX](https://libgdx.com/) project generated with [gdx-liftoff](https://github.com/tommyettinger/gdx-liftoff).

-This project was generated with a Kotlin project template that includes Kotlin application launchers and [KTX](https://libktx.github.io/) utilities.
+This project was generated with a template including simple application launchers and an `ApplicationListener` implementation that listens to user input.

 ## Gradle